mmbman/Katagiri/jewel-mirror-awareness.md

 Under the guidance of a person who has realized buddha.
 A teacher.
 And if you practice under the guidance of the teacher as buddha, you become exactly buddha, just as this teacher who has attained.

-At that time teacher will intimately communicate the dharma of nyoze.
+At that time teacher will intimately communicate the dharma of *nyoze*.
 And you will intimately receive it.
 And then you must completely follow it, practice it, and make it alive in your life.
 That means you must put yourself in the same way of life as the person who has attained the buddha.

 It is just like learning calligraphy.
 If you want to learn calligraphy under a teacher, you are first taught to write using a textbook.
 First you receive and accept the textbook, because it is part of the teaching of your teacher.
 Then the teacher tells you exactly how to hold the brush.
 Next, you exactly follow the textbook and the the teacher’s way.

 Whether you like it or not.

 There will be times when you read the teacher’s textbook and observe the teacher’s examples; but when you try to write, your calligraphy will be far from your teacher’s way.
 And immediately he will say that he does not like it.

 If you refuse to accept this criticism, and refuse to accept the teacher’s way, then you will never master calligraphy to the degree your teacher has.
 So you must completely follow his way.